cinqict/hack-the-system-course/README.md

   <summary>Hint 2</summary>

-You submit feedback on one place and it is visable on another place.
+You submit feedback on one place and it is visible on another place.
 Can you find such a usecase on the site?

 </details>